 The last thing you want is a pattern that clusters logos rather than having them repeat smoothly and evenly.
 You can test this by creating a small sample swatch of your intended pattern and then applying it as your desktop background using the “tiled” setting.

-If you have any questions about making your step and repeat banner or encounter difficulties, you can always work with a quality step and repeat print house in Phoenix AZ for tailored advice and attentive service to deliver the absolute best banner for your needs.
+If you encounter difficulties or have any questions about making your step and repeat banner, work with a quality step and repeat print house in Phoenix AZ for tailored advice and attentive service to deliver the absolute best banner for your needs.